mrsonne/hubit/README.md

 ### Example
 As an example imagine we want to calculate the total price of a car.
 For historic reasons two tools are available.
 The first tool "total_price" calculates the total price of a car based on the engine size, the color and the total prize of the wheels.
-The second tool "wheel_price" calculates the price of one wheel. cqen provides a smooth way of connecting the two tools and calculate the car price in a single step.
+The second tool "wheel_price" calculates the price of one wheel. `hubit` provides a smooth way of connecting the two tools and calculate the car price in a single step.

-The input data structure for the car prize calculator could look something like this.
+The shared input data structure for the car prize calculation could look something like this.

 ```yml
 car: